CURENT/andes/docs/source/index.rst

     API reference
     ^^^^^^^^^^^^^

-    The reference guide contains a detailed description of the ANDES API.
+    The API reference contains a detailed description of the ANDES package.
 The reference describes how the methods work and which parameters can be used.
     It assumes that you have an understanding of the key concepts.